hcasenet/Basketball-League-Simulator/README.md

 **Basketball League Simulator (Django)**

-A full-stack web application that allows users to create, manage, and simulate custom basketball leagues with realistic scheduling and live standings.
-Built using Django, this project features dynamic game simulation, role-based access control, and real-time team statistics updates.
+A full-stack web application that allows users to create, manage, and simulate custom basketball leagues with realistic scheduling and standings.
+Built using Django, this project features dynamic game simulation, role-based access control, and team statistics updates.

 Author: Hinsley Casenet